dinuxbg/gnupru/README.md

 	deb [arch=armhf] http://repos.rcn-ee.com/debian/ buster main

 ## Building From Sources
-The toolchain is published as a series of patches inside the patches subdirectory.
 The build scripts are tested on a Debian host, but should work on any recent distro.

 You'll need some prerequisites.
 For a Debian host: